-If a tile is not currently displaying a badge, nothing is shown in the badge's slot on the lock screen.
+If a tile is not currently displaying a badge, nothing, including the logo, is shown in the badge's slot on the lock screen.

 When the lock screen displays text from a tile update, it does so only in a wide tile.
 Therefore, if you declared the Badge and Tile Text option, you must provide a wide logo for your app's tile or your manifest will be invalid and your app will not build.
-The wide logo is declared in your manifest and in the Visual Studio Express 2012 for Windows 8 manifest editor as part of the default tile.
+The wide logo is declared as a visual asset in your manifest as part of the default tile.
 For more information, see Quickstart: Creating a default tile using the Microsoft Visual Studio manifest editor.

-If the tile notification currently shown on the lock screen is removed, nothing is shown in its place until a new tile notification arrives.
+If the tile notification currently shown on the lock screen is removed, for instance by expiring, nothing is shown in its place until a new tile notification arrives.

 An app with a lock screen presence must declare one of the following types of background tasks: